NBA : LeBron James powers a platform to promote black voting in the United States

 EUROPE PRESS

-« Because of everything that’s happening, people are finally beginning to listen to us, we feel like we’re finally setting foot in the door.
+« Because of all that is happening, people are finally beginning to listen to us, we feel like we’re finally setting foot in the door.
 It’s up to us for how long.
 We don’t know.
 But we feel like we’re getting ears and attention, and that this it’s time for us to finally make a difference, « James said Wednesday, according to The New York Times.

 The group will be called ‘More than a Vote’, derived from the slogan ‘More than a Sportsman’ that accompanies James’ digital media platform called ‘Uninterrupted’.